btdrawer/tube-cli/readme.md

 A simple command-line interface for retrieving real-time service information from Transport for London (TfL).

+## Setup

+You must have NPM installed and run `npm i` before launching the application.

 ## Usage

+To launch the application, run `node .` from the root folder, followed by one of the following commands:

 - `-m`: List available modes
 - `-m [string]`: List status updates for a specified mode (the string should be in kebab-case, e.g. `tube`, `national-rail`)